Title

 (11) Nothing in this Chapter shall prohibit a City agency, official, or employees from approving certifications requests for crime victims or witnesses applying for U or T visas, or other benefits.

 (12) Reporting.
-The Office of the City Solicitor, or such other agency as designated by the Mayor, shall file a report annually with the Department of Records that shall include:
+The Office of the City Solicitor, or such other agency as designated by the Mayor, shall file a report quarterly with City Council that shall include:

 (a) The number of cooperation requests made by immigration enforcement agencies, the recipient of the request and the response to the request;

-(b) The number of incidents when the ordinance is violated by city employees.
+(b) The number of incidents when the ordinance was violated by City employees.

 (c) The total amount of money spent on any immigration enforcement-related activity, including public safety measures taken during immigration enforcement actions such as crowd control, traffic intervention, or other activity.